zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/Resource Sample.md

 ## Preparation {#section_e3n_syg_vdb .section}

-1. Prepare the jar package of test program.
-Suppose that the package is named “mapreduce-examples.jar”, The local storage path is data\\resources.
+1. Prepare the Jar package of the test program.
+Assume the package is named mapreduce-examples.jar, and the local storage path isdata\\resources.
 2. Prepare the test table and resource.
     -   Create the tables: